harshitpaunikar1/Project-6/.github/project-buildup-history.md

 - Task summary: Quick follow-up: pushed a tiny fix after a teammate's comment — nothing major, just a wording issue in the output.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2022-03-14 - Day 3: Cleaning pass

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to fix missing values, bad types, duplicates, and obvious data issues and make the whole thing feel less half baked.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: I wrapped up the day with cleaned dataset mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.